INFO

 Optionally it is possible to run Canon Banding Reduction script code inside AutoIntegrate.
 In section Banding, binning and cosmetic correction settings there are options to enable Banding reduction, select Protect highlights and Amount.

 Banding reduction can be useful for Canon DSLR data and sometimes also for other OSC data too.
-Banding reduction is run just after debayering.
+Banding reduction is run just after debayering so it is run separately for each light image.

 AutoContinue

 AutoContinue runs automatic processing from previously created LRGB/RGB, Narrowband or OSC/Color images.
-The idea with AutoContinue is that it is possible to run manually background extraction, histogram transformations or other steps on the integrated images and then continue automatic processing from there.
+The idea with AutoContinue is that it is possible to run manually gradient correction or histogram transformation on the automatically processed images and then again continue automatic processing from there.

 Starting points and the search order for AutoContinue are listed below

-- AutoLRGB, AutoRGB, AutoRRGB or AutoMono - Final image for extra processing
+1. AutoLRGB or AutoRGB - Final image for extra processing

-- L_HT + RGB_HT - Manually stretched L and RGB images
+2. L_HT + RGB_HT - Manually stretched L and RGB images.

 Not all images must be present, for example the L image can be missing.